-The actions that we take are in line with government guidelines on the restraint of children and should be undertaken by a MAPA trained staff.
+The actions that we take are in line with government guidelines and use the minimum amount of intervention on the children to ensure their or others safety.
+It should be undertaken by a MAPA trained staff.
 (See the Positive Handling Policy).